What is Native Wildlife?

 Native plants are species that grow in a region without human introduction.
 Only plants found in New Jersey before European settlement are considered to be native here.
 Native plants have established complex relationships with other native plants, insects and animals, some of which are dependent on one another to thrive.
 Over 2,000 different native plants have been identified in New Jersey.

 Native plants, trees and shrubs help conserve and filter water, provide habitat for native wildlife, protect soil resources, and reduce the costs and environmental impacts associated with fertilizers and pesticides.
 Native vegetation is needed to support the ecosystem and helps keep invasives at bay.
 Replacing or adding native vegetation whenever possible is something Environmental Commissions can be advocating for in their communities.
 The Native Plant Society of NJ and Jersey Friendly Yards have many resources available about native plants.
-A brochure about Native Plants can be found here
+A brochure about Native Plants can be found HERE

 Non-native plants are species that have been introduced due to human activities, either intentionally or accidentally but have not existed naturally in one area.
 While non-native plants might not necessarily be a threat to natives, they are incapable of supporting ecosystem health in the same way.

 Municipalities can require the use of native plants in landscape design for development applications, see Eatontown for their ordinance.
+Additional ordinances can be found on our Sample Municipal Ordinance Page.